rpfarish/pathfinder_visualizer/README.md

 You can install all required packages with pip by using the Terminal or Command Prompt.
 Download the code or use Git to clone the repo, and then navigate into the project directory using the Terminal.
 Type the command `pip install -r requirements.txt` (`pip3` on Unix).
 This should install the required packages to run the program.
 Run `main.py` to run the program.
-Note: This current version only supports `pygame 2.0.0` and any other version is not guaranteed to work.

 ## Keyboard and Mouse Commands